Clamping Force in Injection Molding: Formula & Optimization Tips

 Step 2: Determine Cavity Pressure (P)

-In the previous section,“What Affects Clamping Force?
-Key Injection Molding Parameters,” we discussed how material properties, injection parameters, product design, and mold structure influence cavity pressure.
+In the previous section, 2.
+Cavity Pressure (P),” we discussed how material properties, injection parameters, product design, and mold structure influence cavity pressure.
 Therefore, even with the same material, the cavity pressure can vary.

 Below is an example based on PP material, with a cavity pressure range of 250–400 kg/cm²: